Japanese Fighting Fish is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no extra cost to you).

 Although they are insectivores, female Betta fish will most probably also nibble on and eat the foods offered to any tank mates (including vegetable matter), which is something to keep in mind.

 Are Female Betta Fish Aggressive?

 Females can peacefully coexist with other female Betta fish once the social order is established within the community tank.
-We call these tanks sorority tanks.
+This choice of betta fish tanks is called sorority tanks.